khulnasoft/integrations-core/rabbitmq/README.md

 *Starting with RabbitMQ v3.8, the [RabbitMQ Prometheus Plugin][19] is enabled by default.*

-*The Prometheus plugin version of RabbitMQ requires Python 3 support by the Datadog Agent, and so can only be supported by Agent v6 or later.
+*The Prometheus plugin version of RabbitMQ requires Python 3 support by the Khulnasoft Agent, and so can only be supported by Agent v6 or later.
 Please ensure your agent is updated before configuring the Prometheus plugin version of the integration.*

 Configure the `prometheus_plugin` section in your instance configuration.
 When using the `prometheus_plugin` option, settings related to the Management Plugin are ignored.